JHP4911/Thessis-Dphil/UsefulDocsForViva/ThesisQuestions.md

 > How does a scintillator work?

+> Why is the beam smaller in one direction than another?

 ### SAXS Chapter

 > With regard to SAXS radioprotectants, what are DTT and TCEP